alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 You need to:

 s1.
-Call the Rural Payments Agency (RPA) to get a your trader registration number s2.
-Fill in this [form](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html) or apply in another format as long as you give the same information s3.
+Call the Rural Payments Agency (RPA) to get a trader registration number . s2.
+Fill in the [application form - needs correct link]. s3.
 Pay a “security” deposit s4.
 You licence will be issued on the CHIEF system within 5 days and will appear when you make your declaration(link to declaration content).
 You can also ask for a paper one if the countries you're trading with require this.

-If you want to send your application by email rather by than fax or post you need to [get approval](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/299696/TSO3_-_Email_licence_v3_May_08.doc).
+If you want to send your application by email rather by than fax or post you need to [get approval](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html?uuid=a5765123-3a7c-450e-e981-9c5e37f84ad1).

 If you'd like to cancel or amend your application you must do this before 12 pm on the day you apply.